Updated: Aug 12

 There is one question that our boys always dread.
 "Can I dive while on my period?"
-I have been asked by our male instructors about the “Special Day” or “That Time of the Month”.
-It’s a period boys and it is very common, as are women’s concerns about diving while on their period.
+Our male instructors have asked me about the "Special Day" or "That Time of the Month".
+It's a period, boys, and it is very common, as are women's concerns about diving while on their period.
 To save them (the men) from having to confront one of nature's most natural events and explain how it affects diving, I thought I would write a blog for them and any female diver who also is not sure.

-So we are going to address some of the more common questions and dispel some of the myths.
+So we will address some of the more common questions and dispel some of the myths.

 Can I dive on my period?

 You must consider your comfort in the water and whether this will distract you from diving safely.
-If you do not feel comfortable diving, don’t do it.
-This is a rule that applies to anytime you dive, not just on your period.
+If you do not feel comfortable diving, don't do it.
+This rule applies to any time you dive, not just on your period.
 You should always take a moment to review your state of mind and comfort levels, based on your knowledge of your body, before any dive.
 Especially those dives that can be a little more challenging.

-That being said, there are studies that show that swimming can actually help relieve some menstrual cramping.
+That being said, some studies show that swimming can help relieve some menstrual cramping.

 Is it safe?

-Generally, you are ok but studies show that there is an increased risk of decompression sickness while diving on your period with one study stating that females were twice as susceptible to DCS throughout the first week of their menstrual cycle.
+Generally, you are ok, but studies show an increased risk of decompression sickness while diving on your period, with one study stating that females were twice as susceptible to DCS throughout the first week of their menstrual cycle.

 Will a shark attack me?

 The truth is, it is the gastric juices of the fish that the sharks can smell, not the blood.
-A fish that is releasing gastric juices is certainly handicapped and easy prey.
-Good news for divers.
-Also, a shark has a “really” good sense of smell, so it will pick up on more than just the blood in the water.
-They will also smell urine and other bodily fluids and that is enough to put off even your most curious shark.
+A fish releasing gastric juices is certainly handicapped and easy prey—good news for divers.
+Also, a shark has a "really" good sense of smell so it will pick up on more than just the blood in the water.
+They will also smell urine and other bodily fluids, enough to put off even your most curious shark.

-One other interesting fact is that sharks attack 8 men for every 2 women so if a shark attack while diving is a worry to a menstruating woman, dive with a male buddy
+Another interesting fact is that sharks attack 8 men for every 2 women, so if a shark attack while diving worries a menstruating woman, dive with a male buddy.

 Will it be messy?
 Do I need to consider a dive operation that has a toilet onboard?

-Assuming that you use no protection for your period, the menstrual flow is quite slow over a few days, between 30-40 ml (2-3 tablespoons) and up to 60 ml (4 tablespoons).
+Assuming you use no protection for your period, the menstrual flow is relatively slow over a few days, between 30-40 ml (2-3 tablespoons) and up to 60 ml (4 tablespoons).
 So the amount of blood loss in a 45-minute dive is minimal.

 Menstruation may seem to stop underwater due to the increase in pressure.
-This is not quite true; your period does not actually “stop” but the flow will definitely be restricted due to the water pressure.
+This is not entirely true; your period does not actually "stop", but the flow will be restricted due to the water pressure.
 Your period is still happening, just not at the same rate.

-Even if you do leak in the water, it is going to quickly dissipate into a very large body of water.
+Even if you leak in the water, it quickly dissipates into a vast body of water.
 The chances that anyone will even notice are very slim.